kimfucious/techsarcana/content/posts/spacemacsForWriting.md

 There's a bunch of other stuff we could add here, but let's keep it simple for now.

-:point_up: Don't be tempted to enable other things (e.g. spell-checking) at this point.
-This and others will be covered later.
+:stop_sign: Don't be tempted to enable other things (e.g. spell-checking) at this point.
+Spell-checking and others will be covered later.

 Save these changes using the `SPC f s` key sequence and restart Spacemacs, using `SPC q R`.